Seb2869/protocol-mcp/guides/guide.md

 # 📖 Guide to Using @rarible/protocol-mcp

-This guide covers three key ways to get started with the `@rarible/protocol-mcp` SDK: integrating with Claude, self-hosting the MCP server, and leveraging the OpenAPI specification for custom integrations.
+This guide covers three key ways to get started with the `@rarible/protocol-mcp` SDK: integrating with Claude, integrating with ChatGPT, self-hosting the MCP server, and leveraging the OpenAPI specification for custom integrations.

 ## Prerequisites
 - **Node.js**: Version 20 or higher.